 Customer Discovery — How I used LinkedIn to talk to 100+ people who I didn’t know earlier.
 You can too.

-Even though the need for it should be kind of intuitive, most folks — especially engineers like I am (or truthfully was) — usually start building a prototype first.
+Even though the need for it should be intuitive, most folks — especially engineers like I am (or truthfully was) — usually start building a prototype first.
 Even though this approach gives instant gratification, it usually results in garage projects and wasted cycles.

 Google “Customer Discovery” and you will find ton of content (youtube videos, blogs, articles etc.).
 But most of the advice was about how to set up the process and not how can you effectively connect with people you don’t know and start having conversation.